 Hungarian Beef Goulash

 If you have any leftovers, place them in an airtight container and then store them in the fridge for up to 4 days.
 They can also be frozen for up to 3 months.

-Do you like this recipe?
-Make sure to subscribe to our newsletter and we'll send you fresh recipes, valuable troubleshooting advice, useful tips, and other information we believe will be helpful to you!
+Subscribe to our newsletter and we'll send you more fresh recipes, valuable troubleshooting advice, useful tips, and other information we believe will be helpful to you!

+Hungarian Beef Goulash